KaiPereira/KaiNC-Mill-V1/journal/CNC Machine Journal.md

 I had a good idea of what a CNC machine was actually made with by the end of first day.

-This day probably actually took like 4 days but I'm just simplifying the days down to each like section. **Time total: 8 hours**.
+This day probably actually took like 4 days but I'm just simplifying the days down to each like section. **Total time: 8 hours**.

 ## Day 2 - Defining my CNC machine